Leo3418/leo3418.github.io/content/en/posts/2023-02-07-avoid-9999-only-gentoo-packages.md

 a Gentoo developer.
 (The same tinderbox system also tests packages in the Gentoo repository.)
 When tinderbox detects an issue in a package, like a build failure, a test failure, or a QA notice, it automatically reports the issue to the package's maintainers on Gentoo Bugzilla.

 However, tinderbox cannot report issues for `-9999`-only packages.
+Tinderbox does not test live ebuilds, which is understandable: as already discussed, a live ebuild may become broken at any time -- even before tinderbox tests it.
+`-9999`-only packages do not have any non-live ebuilds for tinderbox to test, thus they are not covered by tinderbox at all.

-As the maintainer of some GURU packages, I have found tinderbox's issue reports very useful.
-Without the reports, I would not have been aware of some issues of my packages that would not be triggered in my own test environments:
+Tinderbox can help package maintainers discover package issues that would not exhibit in the maintainers' own test environments.
+For instance, below are some issue reports I have received from tinderbox for GURU packages I have been maintaining.
+Without these reports, I would not have been aware of those issues at all because my own test environments would not trigger them.

 - [Bug 833823][#833823]: Missing test dependency `gui-libs/gtk:4` in
   `DEPEND`.
 I tested this ebuild in an environment where `gui-libs/gtk:4` was